Haskerhorne: History

-The village was first mentioned in 1333 as in Hascherahorna, and means the bend/corner near Oudehaske.
+The village was first mentioned in 1333 as Hascherahorna, which means the bend/corner near Oudehaske.
 In 1523, the Protestant Church was destroyed by Burgundian soldiers.
 In 1691, the church was replaced, and in 1915 replaced again.
 In 1840, it was home to 139 people.

 Before 2014, Haskerhorne was part of the Skarsterlân municipality and before 1984 it was part of Haskerland.